-The complexity of the presidential transition process is simplified when it is organized according to core responsibilities for the transition staff: policy implementation, agency review, presidential appointments, operations and support functions such as legal counsel, congressional outreach, and budget and financial planning.
+The complexity of the presidential transition process is simplified when it is organized according to core responsibilities for the transition staff: operations, presidential appointments, policy planning and agency review.
+In addition, support functions such as legal counsel, congressional outreach, and budget and financial planning round out the major areas of work.
 These areas intersect, but each needs a capable manager at the helm to enable the transition chair and executive director to keep an eye on the transition enterprise as a whole.